FAQs

 Do you stamp all your soap ?

-We systematically stamp the pit olive oil soap being our flagship product that we only sell directly under our brand; Alnasser or Roots1880
+We systematically stamp the olive cake oil soap as our flagship product that is only sold under our brand; Alnasser or Roots1880

 Shape of the traditional soap